 Each browser plays the URL

-Late joiners start at the most recent group boundary (keyframe); the relay drops by priority under loss rather than blocking the stream.
+Late joiners start at the most recent group boundary (keyframe).
+Under loss, the relay drops by priority.
+It does not block the stream.

-Because the relay mesh fans out each group, the encoder uploads once no matter how many viewers attach — fan-out cost lives at the edge POPs, not the contribution link.
+The relay mesh fans out each group.
+Thus the encoder uploads once, whatever number of viewers attach.
+Fan-out cost lives at the edge POPs, not on the contribution link.

 Recipe 3 — TUS2 upload to VOD playback

-Upload a recorded file resumably, let the engine package it to CMAF, then play the resulting asset from the same viewer the live path uses.
+Upload a recorded file with resumable chunks.
+Let the engine package it to CMAF.
+Then play the resulting asset from the same viewer that the live path uses.

 1